F5Networks/f5-aws-cloudformation/supported/solutions/autoscale/waf/README.md

  - Accepted the EULA for all Images in the AWS marketplace.
 If you have not deployed BIG-IP VE in your environment before, search for F5 in the Marketplace and then click **Accept Software Terms**.
 This only appears the first time you attempt to launch an F5 image.
  - Key pair for SSH access to BIG-IP VE (you can create or import the key pair in AWS), see http://docs.aws.amazon.com/cli/latest/reference/iam/upload-server-certificate.html for information.
  - After deploying the template, if you need to change your BIG-IP VE password, there are a number of special characters that you should avoid using for F5 product user accounts.
 See https://support.f5.com/csp/article/K2873 for details.
+ - This template includes a master election feature, which ensures that if the existing master BIG-IP VE is unavailable, a new master is selected from the BIG-IP VEs in the cluster.
+As a part of this process, the template creates an IAM role-protected SQS queue (https://aws.amazon.com/sqs/) for communication between the BIG-IP VEs, and encrypted credentials are sent on this queue.
+Additionally, the template creates public keys for the BIG-IP VEs and puts them in an S3 bucket in the public_keys folder.
+See [How this solution works](#how-this-solution-works) for more details.

 ## Launching the template
 You have three options for launching this solution: